the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

 The list is part of the component now.
 It resides in the internal component state.
 You could add items, change items or remove items in and from your list.
 Every time you change your component state, the `render()` method of your component will run again.
-That's how you can simply change your internal component state and be sure that the component re-renders.
+That's how you can simply change your internal component state and be sure that the component re-renders and displays the correct data that comes from the local state.

 But be careful.
 Don't mutate the state directly.
 You have to use a method called `setState()` to modify your state.
 You will get to know it in a following chapter.

 ### Exercises:

-* experiment with the internal state
+* experiment with the local state
   * define more initial state in the constructor
   * use the state in your `render()` method
 * read more about [the ES6 class constructor](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Classes#Constructor)

 ## ES6 Object Initializer

-In JavaScript ES6 you can use a shorthand property syntax to initialize your objects more concise.
+In JavaScript ES6, you can use a shorthand property syntax to initialize your objects more concise.
 Imagine the following object initialization:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~